Zigua people: Early history

 The Ngulu and Zigula are closely related; many people believe that the Ngulu are just Zigula who fled to mountainous areas to avoid raids.
 Additionally, some Zigula claim affinity with the Bondei and Shambala communities.
 Some Luguru and Shambala leaders are thought to have had ties to the Zigula in the past.
 The majority of Zigula claim to have come from the north and were led by a hero named Seuta, who was well-known for his bow.

 Although its exact importance is unknown, Mntambo mentions a notable fight known as "Breaking the grinding stone," which is a typical origin mythology among many matrilineal cultures.
-Although it sounds a absurd, he proposes that the Zigula might have come from the northern Galla regions of Somalia, a theory that is backed by some authorities like Grottanelli.
+Although it sounds unlikely, he proposes that the Zigula might have come from the northern Galla regions of Somalia, a theory that is backed by some authorities like Grottanelli.
 The Zigula moved northward in the 1850s and frequently engaged in combat with the Shambala.

 Historically, the Zigula people resided in fortified towns with lengthy, alley-like entrances.
 These settlements ranged in size from tiny communities of around thirty huts to bigger ones with up to two hundred.
 Due to repeated raids, the majority of settlements were palisaded; however, those on islands in the Ruvu River lacked defences and were only connected to the mainland by tiny wooden or string bridges, some of which were big enough to hold herds of sheep and goats.